sourcey/libsourcey/README.md

 apt-get install -y opencv-dev
 ~~~

-_Note_: To compile LibSourcey with video and streaming capabilities enabled you should install the latest versions of both FFmpeg and OpenCV.
+_Note:_ To compile LibSourcey with video and streaming capabilities enabled you should install the latest versions of both FFmpeg and OpenCV.

-If you don't have FFmpeg development headers installed, then you can use the official FFmpeg installation guide which works out of the box with LibSourcey: http://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu
+If you need to install FFmpeg, then you can use the official FFmpeg installation guide which works out of the box with LibSourcey: http://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu

 Now checkout and compile the source: